opener-project/benchmark-suite/README.md

 benchmarks are executed.
 This block is only called once similar to RSpec's `before(:all)` block.

-The `bench :name do ... end` block is a single benchmark that will be executed.
+The `bench 'name' do ... end` block is a single benchmark that will be executed.
 The block's body should only contain benchmarking code, not any setup related code.

 The block is executed many times depending on how many iterations fit in the specified runtime (5 seconds by default).
 Before it is measured a warmup is